Vitormariz/Global-GameSales-Project/README.md

 # Global-GameSales-Project
+This project analyzes sales data from an online gaming platform, focusing on North America, Europe, and Japan.
+Using Python (Pandas, Matplotlib, Seaborn), it explores:

+Regional sales trends and platform performance.

+Genre popularity and the impact of user ratings.

+Historical sales patterns and market differences.

-"GameSales-Analysis: Insights intoNA, EU, and JP gaming markets.
-Explores regional sales trends, platform performance, and genre popularity using Python.
-Perfect for gaming and data enthusiasts!"
+The goal is to provide actionable insights for game developers and marketers to better understand regional preferences and optimize strategies.
+Perfect for gaming and data enthusiasts!